The Mango Tree: All You Need To Know

 Some common varieties of mangoes found in India are, Alphonso, Banganapalli or Safeda, Neelam, Sindoora, Dasehri, Chaunsa, Kesar, Langra, Mulgoba, Himsagar, Himam Pasand and Totapuri.

-The next time you pass by a mango tree silently swaying in the wind or as you stand under its cool shade, don’t forget to appreciate its significance in your life.
-Also, if you are fortunate enough to have a garden or a backyard, you can grow your very own mango trees and relish the delicious fruits.
-Even if you aren't that lucky, you can still grow a bonsai mango tree in a pot in your balcony or terrace.
+The next time you pass by a mango tree swaying in the wind or stand under its cool shade, don’t forget to appreciate the uses of mango tree.
+Also, if you are fortunate enough to have a garden or a backyard, you can grow your own mango trees and relish the delicious fruits.
+But, even if you aren't that lucky, you can still grow a bonsai mango tree in a pot in your balcony or terrace.

 About the author:

-Written by Arun Sharma on 4 April 2019; updated on 17 September 2019
+Written by Arun Sharma on 4 April 2019; last updated on 3 April 2020.